Access Control Policies

 Geographic Access Control

-Allow or block access based on the geographic location of the source IP address.
+Allow or block access based on IP geolocation.

-Allowed Countries: Define specific countries where your organization operates (e.g., United States, Canada, United Kingdom).
+Allowed Countries: Define countries where your organization operates:

-Blocked Countries: Block access from high-risk regions or countries with frequent attack sources.
+Blocked Countries: Block access from high-risk regions or frequent attack sources.

 Geographic restrictions can be bypassed using VPNs.
-Use in combination with other controls.
+Use in combination with other controls for defense in depth.

 Configuring Access Control Policies